mmikowski/hi_score/README.md

 Once these steps are completed we should see a fully working typing tutor game, TypeBomb 2.
 We can compare it with the [online version][_0BA] to ensure it is working correctly.
 Use the developer tools to inspect the CSS, the DOM, and the JavaScript.
 Notice how CSS classes are obsfucated and namespaced.
 We were doing this years before Facebook, Google, or Twitter.

-## What we have wrought
+## What did we just do in ~2 seconds?
-The `bin/xhi build,dev_start` command greatly steamlines deployment.
-It downloads vendor assets; copies, configures, and patches vendor files; configures and starts an HTTP server; lints code with ESLint and other checks, lists TODO items for developer review; runs all regression test suites in `test.d`; calculates and reports test coverage; minimizes, obsfucates, and creates a unique distribution directory containing multiple applications.
-The latest build can always be found in `build/latest/dist`.
-All of this is done in around 2 seconds on modern hardware with a fast internet connection.
-Nobody's going to kick our ass on iterations with cycle times like these.
+The `bin/xhi build,dev_start` command does quite a bit more the first time it is run due to dependency checks: The `bin/xhi` tool downloads vendor assets; copies, configures, and patches vendor files; configures and starts an HTTP server; ESlints source code, checks for tabs and trailing space, lists TODO items for developer review; runs all regression test suites found in `test.d`; calculates and reports test coverage; minimizes, obsfucates, and super-packs three applications, and finally it creates unique distribution directories for each application complete with full build reports.
+All of this is done in around 2 seconds on modern hardware with a good internet connection.

 ---
 ## Key benefits